 All aided secondary and primary schools are eligible to apply.
 School sponsors may also apply for allocation of government-built school premises to operate DSS schools.
 Schools admitted to the DSS will operate as local DSS schools offering principally a curriculum targeted at local students and preparing them for local examinations.

-To allow sufficient time for vetting and to tie in with the admission cycle of the Secondary School Places Allocation System / Primary One Allocation System, an applicant school needs to submit its application latest by the end of February in the year prior to the planned year of admission to the DSS to the following address:
+To allow sufficient time for this Bureau's vetting work and to tie in with the admission cycle of the Secondary School Places Allocation System / Primary One Allocation System, schools intending to apply for joining the DSS have to submit their application by the end of February in the year prior to the planned year of admission to the DSS, at the latest.
+For example, if a school intends to apply for joining the DSS in September 2022, it is required to make an application to this Bureau before 28 February 2021.
+Applicant schools should submit their application, together with supporting materials, to the following address:

 School Administration Division

 5/F., East Wing, Central Government Offices,